fosskers/transducers.fnl/doc/Transducers.md

 (first fallback)
 ```

-Yield the first value of the transduction, or the `fallback` if there were none.
+Reducer: Yield the first value of the transduction, or the `fallback` if there
+were none.

 ```fennel
 (assert (= 6 (transduce (filter #(= 0 (% $1 2))) (first 0) [1 3 5 6 9])))